 And if you want to do some shopping, the resort has the answer; Mitsui Outlet Park, where you can find nearly 300 outlet stores selling Japanese and foreign brands at discount prices.

 Last but not least is Nabana-no-Sato Flower Park .
-The gardens here boast beautiful scenery year-round, but especially between mid-October and early May when lavish illuminations light the grounds.
+The gardens here boast beautiful scenery year-round, but especially between late October and late May when lavish illuminations light the grounds.